developer239/test-release/README.md

 _@test-release_ is alternative to Yeoman and other generators that help you to kickstart new projects, prescribe best practices and tools to help you stay productive.

-There is a difference though that _@test-release_ generators are really small and independent.
-However you can easily compose smaller generators into bigger ones and create more robust and opinionated codebase.
+This library is unique though because **_@test-release_ generators are small and composable**.
+You can use generators separately to generate small chunks of code, or you can compose them together so that you can easily create bigger and more opinionated codebase.

 ## Core Packages